jnareb/gen-test/README.md

 A and B. That is, the pair (minX, minY) is below our entire explored set.
 This can be a disadvantage for these algorithms.

+**V5: Corrected Commit Date with Strictly Monotonic Offset.**
+For a commit C, let its _offset commit date_ (denoted by odate(C)) be a commit date plus some offset, i.e. odate(C) = date(C) + offset(C),
+such that:

+1. Offset commit date is greater than the maximum of the commit date of C and the offset commit dates of its parents.

+     If odate(A) < odate(B), then A cannot reach B.

+2. Offset of a commit is one more than the maximum offset of a parent, or more

+     If offset(A) < offset(B), then A cannot reach B.

+This is backward-compatible version of V3: Corrected Commit Date.

 ### Comparing Reachability Index Versions Viability

 Before considering how well these indexes perform during our algorithm